PeaceWorksTechnologySolutions/ca.peaceworks.casl/README.md

 ## Usage

 Once this extension is enabled, you will see some new custom fields available for all contacts.
 You may need to then populate these fields yourself and adjust how they appear on your contact pages (for example if you're using the [Contact Layout Editor](https://civicrm.org/extensions/contact-layout-editor) extension.

+There is also a settings page that you should review (in the menu under Administer -> Communications -> CASL Settings): /civicrm/admin/casl

 ## Known Issues